JonnyJD/musicbrainz-isrcsubmit/README.md

 "installation":
 ---------------

-The script itself does not need any installation.
+The script itself does not need any installation, but "python2 setup.py install" might work for you.
 However, the backends and libraries should get installed so that the script has access to them.